DanySK/course-laboratory-of-software-systems/slides/content/_index.md

 # Software in lab

-The PCs are equipped with the docker
+The PCs are equipped with the container
-1. Launch docker
+1. Launch Docker
 1. Launch the script on the Desktop
 1. Wait for it to start
-1. Close it, stop docker
+1. Close it, stop Docker
-1. Restart docker
+1. Restart Docker
 1. Launch the X Server
 1. Now use the container freely
 1. Data is saved in your desktop in `DockerHome` (preserve the folder if you need)